 Why relying on motivation or willpower is the recipe for failure?
 Because motivation and willpower are fickle things.
 They are heavily affected by mood swings.

 I’ve learned that at most, motivation and willpower can get you started.
-But, as soon as they run out of steam, and believe me they will, chances are, you’ll end up not much further from where you began.
+But, as soon as they run out of steam, and believe me they will, chances are, you’ll end up not much further away from where you began.

 That way, you will not achieve the consistency you need.
 It’s like building your house on the sand.